pulapas/sagemaker-ground-truth-label-training-console/README.md

 ## Step 6 : Verify the labelling job creation

-1. Navigate to the Sagemaker console via service locator on top and select "Ground Truth" -> "Labelling Jobs".
+1. Navigate to the Sagemaker console via service locator on top and select "Ground Truth" -> "Labeling Jobs".

 ![Labelling Jobs](./images/7_2.png)

-2. You should now see a labelling job with "In progress" status.
+2. You should now see a labeling job with "In progress" status.
 Click on the job name.

 ![Labelling Jobs](./images/7_3.png)